Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D23
+Still working on classes today - building an address book application.
+I got up early to start coding today and the freshness seemed to help with my comprehension.
+Or perhaps its the repition but either way I feel like I'm finally getting it.

 ### R1D22
 Back to classes again today.
 Worked through the making of a scary monster and just started an address book application.